mohdakrory/Machine-Learning-Practice/README.md

 This Example consists of:

 - Dataset description and visualization using Matplotlib and Pandas profile report
+- numerical data descriptive statistics
 - Label encoding of ordinal features
 - Feature scaling using a MinMax scaler
 - Fitting different Regressors and result comparison